Leaders Support Learning and Development Work

 Leaders Know Feelings Come First

 Roughly 80% of our decisions are based on our emotional state and 20% are based on logic.
-There are three reasons for leaders to know what drives decision-making: To ensure our decisions aren’t overly influenced by emotion.
-Also, to extend … Read More
+There are three reasons for leaders to know what drives decision-making: During corporate workshops, we have great conversations around this topic.
+Participants see a change in team effectiveness when they embrace this concept.
+This topic has been coming … Read more

 Leaders Push Buy-In Gently